Clorox Co Stock Is Believed To Be Fairly Valued

-The stock of Clorox Co (NYSE:CLX, 30-year Financials) gives every indication of being fairly valued, according to GuruFocus Value calculation.
+The stock of Clorox Co (NYSE:CLX, 30-year Financials) appears to be fairly valued, according to GuruFocus Value calculation.
 GuruFocus Value is GuruFocus' estimate of the fair value at which the stock should be traded.
 It is calculated based on the historical multiples that the stock has traded at, the past business growth and analyst estimates of future business performance.
 If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.
-At its current price of $190.25 per share and the market cap of $23.9 billion, Clorox Co stock gives every indication of being fairly valued.
+At its current price of $190.25 per share and the market cap of $23.9 billion, Clorox Co stock is estimated to be fairly valued.
 GF Value for Clorox Co is shown in the chart below.

 - Warning!
 GuruFocus has detected 3 Warning Signs with CLX.
 Click here to check it out.